-Basic knowledge of microeconomics and skills of undergraduate studies or a bachelor's degree are required.
+Basic knowledge and skills of microeconomics from undergraduate studies (bachelor's degree) are expected.

-Particularly helpful but not necessary: Industrial Economics and Principal-Agent- or Contract theories.
-Prior attendance of the lecture "Competition in Networks" [26240] is helpful in any case but not considered a formal precondition.
+Particularly helpful but not necessary: Industrial Economics.
+Prior attendance of the lecture "Competition in Networks" [26240] or "Industrial Organisation" is helpful in any case but not considered a formal precondition.
+The english taught course "Communications Economics" is complementary and recommendet for anyone interested in the sector.

 The students should get an idea of the complex competition processes in the telecommunication and internet sector.
-Besides, they should get to know the analytic instruments with which these competitive processes can be (partially) analyzed.
+Besides, they should get to know the analytic instruments with which these competitive processes can be analyzed.
 The basic patterns of the current debates on economic and regulation policies should become clear to them.
 The lecture is suited for all students who will deal in their professional life with these sectors.
 As the software industry shows similar problems, the lecture is also suited for students interested in this sector.

-Among the network sectors the telecommunication and internet sector is the most dynamic one and the one with and most variety of phenomena.
+Among the network sectors the telecommunication and internet sector is the most dynamic one and the one with and highest variety of phenomena.
 Problems of natural monopoly still exist in some parts.
 But there is also competition, not only at the service level but also at the infrastructural level.
-Both levels are characterized by (vertical) quality differentiations and by high technology dynamics.
+Both levels are characterized by (vertical) guality differentiations and by high technology dynamics.
 What should the regulation of this sector look like?
-How should the mutual network access prices of two telecommunication providers be regulated?
+How should the mutual network access prices of two telecommunication providers be regulated and how can regulators set incentives for infrastructure investments?

 The internet is a free market par excellence, because everybody can open internet businesses without high entry costs.
 Why then can a company like ebay dominate the market for internet-auction platforms so strongly?
 The causes of market concentration on the internet will be analyzed.
 So will be the economic implications of the Next Generations Networks.